Rann–Thanagar War: Series plot summary

 During Planet Heist, Adam Strange fought a rogue group of Thanagarians.
 During the battle, the leader of the group transported Strange's adopted homeworld of Rann into the Thanagarian system in the hope of creating a dictatorship.
 However, Rann's new location caused the orbit of Thanagar to become unstable, and the planet crashed into the system's sun.
 The surviving Thanagarians and Rannians now all live on Rann, and tensions are high between the two groups, as each blames the other for their predicament.

 Aware that war could erupt at any time, Strange goes to Earth to recruit the help of Hawkman and Hawkgirl, who are from Thanagar, in preventing a war.
 Meanwhile, Kyle Rayner and Captain Comet go to Thanagar to investigate, finding Onimar Synn and engaging in a battle, with Synn escaping through a drop ship.
-They then find hundreds of bodies buried underground, supplying Onimar Synn with energy, where Kilowog shows up.
+They then find hundreds of bodies buried underground, supplying Synn with energy, where Kilowog shows up.
 Later, Kilowog and Rayner terraform Thanagar back to life and save the underground bodies.

 When Strange and the Hawks arrive on Rann, they are shocked to see that the war has already begun.
 They form a team, including the Thanagarian Hawkwoman and the Tamaranean Blackfire.
 More and more planets are drawn into the war as Rann and Thanagar each call on their respective allies.
 Seeing a chance to seize power, Blackfire betrays the group, killing Hawkwoman in the process.
 It becomes clear that all factions have a common enemy: Synn.
 With the help of Tigorr of the Omega Men and Captain Comet, Strange's team manages to cut Synn into seven pieces, and each piece is inserted into a separate star to prevent him from reforming.

 At the end of the series, the assorted forces of Rann and Thanagar are faced with a fracture in space that resembles those that were seen during the Crisis on Infinite Earths.